 Read: NDC Enhancement and COVID-19 Recovery: Building Blocks for a Sustainable Future

-Ways to Enhance Nationally Determined Contributions (NDCs) in the Transport Sector
+Ways to Enhance Nationally Determined Contributions (NDCs) in the Agriculture Sector

 Countries can strengthen or add:

-- Economywide GHG targets reflecting more ambitious abatement options in the transport sector.
+- Economy-wide GHG targets reflecting more ambitious abatement options in the agriculture sector.

-- Ambitious GHG targets for the transport sector, such as reducing transport GHG emissions by a certain percentage by 2030 from a base year.
+- Ambitious GHG targets for the agriculture sector (e.g., reduce agriculture GHG emissions by a certain percentage from a base year by 2030).

-- Non-GHG targets addressing the transport sector, such as:
+- Quantitative non-GHG targets for the agriculture sector, such as: